defenseunicorns/uds-core/docs/uds-monitoring-metrics.md

 ---
-title: UDS Core Monitoring and Metrics
+title: Monitoring and Metrics
 type: docs
-weight: 2
+weight: 4
 ---

 UDS Core leverages Pepr to handle setup of Prometheus scraping metrics endpoints, with the particular configuration necessary to work in a STRICT mTLS (Istio) environment.
 We handle this with both mutations of existing service monitors and generation of service monitors via the `Package` CR.